charbelch1/ZipLineSim/README.md

 ## Requirements

 To open and run this project, **Unity must be installed** on your system.
-The project was developed using Unity [insert version here], and it is recommended to use the same or a later compatible version to avoid compatibility issues.
+The project was developed using Unity 2022.3, and it is recommended to use the same or a later compatible version to avoid compatibility issues.

 You can download Unity from the [official Unity website](https://unity.com/).